FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-01/_e03-state-events.md

   - explain that the first thing passed in is `props`
   - show them that `const { THIS } = this.props` is the same

+- Discuss why we use a `key` when mapping over arrays of components